stefan-jansen/machine-learning-for-trading/README.md

 ## Part 4: Deep & Reinforcement Learning

 ### 16:	Deep Learning

+The chapter presents feedforward neural networks (NN) to demonstrate how to efficiently train large models using backpropagation, and manage the risks of overfitting.
+It also shows how to use of the frameworks Keras, TensorFlow 2.0, and PyTorch.

+In the following chapters, we will build on this foundation to design and train a variety of architectures suitable for different investment applications with a particular focus on alternative data sources.
+These include recurrent NN tailored to sequential data like time series or natural language and convolutional NN particularly well suited to image data.
+We will also cover deep unsupervised learning, including Generative Adversarial Networks (GAN) to create synthetic data and reinforcement learning to train agents that interactively learn from their environment.
+In particular, this chapter will cover
+- How DL solves AI challenges in complex domains
+- How key innovations have propelled DL to its current popularity
+- How feed-forward networks learn representations from data
+- How to design and train deep neural networks in Python
+- How to implement deep NN using Keras, TensorFlow, and PyTorch
+- How to build and tune a deep NN to predict asset price moves

 ### 17:	Recurrent Neural Networks
 ### 18:	Convolutional Neural Networks
 ### 19:	Autoencoders & Generative Adversarial Networks